harrisonjansma/Portfolio/README.md

   <p> All my life I have been an avid sci-fi and fantasy reader.
 Very recently I have begun writing about my research, thoughts, and  experiences and publishing them for the world to see.
 Though my creative output is a work in progress, my blog posts about data science and deep learning have been well received. </p

-  <p>My first post on Medium led me to be recruited as a Towards Data Science writer.
+  <p>My first post on Medium led me to a recruiter from the Towards Data Science publication.
 My second post, a more polished and practical article about deep learning, was <a href="https://towardsdatascience.com/weekly-selection-aug-17-2018-4ad31bfe7c37">featured</a> in TDS's weekly editorial picks.
 Three weeks after its initial publication it received 3k reads and was reposted on KDNuggets (A Big Data/Data Science website with over 230k subscribers).</p>

 <hr>